rudalkunwar/GarbageComplaintSystem/README.md

 - **Bin Creation**: Admins can create new bins for garbage collection areas.

-- **Driver Assignment**: Admins can assign drivers to specific tasks or areas.

 - **Complaint Verification**: Admins can review and verify user complaints.

+- **Driver Assignment**: Admins can assign drivers to specific tasks or areas to the driver.

+- **Collection Report**: Drivers can update the assigned task and submit collection reports.

 - **View Bins**: Users can view available bins in their area.